-CN's revised 2012 financial outlook is based on a number of economic and market assumptions.
-The Company is forecasting that North American industrial production for 2012 will increase by about 3.5 per cent.
-For the year, CN also expects U.S. housing starts to be approximately 750,000 units, and U.S. motor vehicles sales to be approximately 14.5 million units.
-In addition, CN is assuming the 2012/2013 U.S. grain crop will be in line with the 2011/2012 crop year, and that the 2012/2013 Canadian grain crop will be slightly higher than the five-year average.
-With the assumptions above, CN also assumes carload growth in the mid-single digit range, along with continued pricing improvement above inflation.
-CN also assumes the Canadian-U.S. exchange rate to be slightly below parity for 2012 and that the price of crude oil (West Texas Intermediate) for the year to be in the range of US\$85-US\$95 per barrel.
-In 2012, CN plans to invest approximately C\$1.8 billion in capital programs, of which more than C\$1 billion will be targeted on track infrastructure to maintain a safe and fluid railway network.
-In addition, the Company will invest in projects to support a number of productivity and growth initiatives.
+CN has made a number of economic and market assumptions in preparing its 2013 outlook.
+The Company is forecasting that North American industrial production for the year will increase by about two per cent.
+CN also expects U.S. housing starts to be in the range of 950,000 units and U.S. motor vehicles sales to be approximately 15 million units.
+In addition, CN is assuming that 2013/2014 grain crop production in both Canada and the U.S. will be in-line with their respective five-year averages.
+With respect to the 2012/2013 crop, production in Canada was slightly above the five-year average while production in the U.S. was below the five-year average.
+With these assumptions, CN assumes carload growth of three to four per cent, along with continued pricing improvement above inflation.
+CN also assumes the Canadian-U.S. exchange rate to be around parity for 2013 and that the price of crude oil (West Texas Intermediate) for the year to be in the range of US\$90-\$100 per barrel.